Boots Charitable Trust

 Kyle Rowe – Managing Director Boots Opticians

-Beneeta Shah – Head of Pharmacy Stores
+Beneeta Shah – Director of Pharmacy Stores

 Jennifer Moffat – Financial Controller